Polish Mortgage Calculator 2026

 What is marża (bank margin)?

-Marża is the fixed spread added by your bank on top of WIBOR.
-While WIBOR fluctuates, marża stays constant throughout the loan — unless you violate loan terms.
-A typical marża in Poland ranges from 1.5% to 2.5%.
-Compare marża, not the total rate, when choosing a bank.
+Marża is the fixed spread your bank adds on top of WIBOR.
+While WIBOR changes, marża usually stays the same for the whole loan unless the contract terms are broken.
+In Poland it is often around 1.5% to 2.5%.
+When comparing banks, look closely at marża, not just the headline rate.

 How much down payment is required for a mortgage in Poland?